fengzhao1239/Microseismicity-Prediction/README.md

 We want to use the **recorded industrial parameters** to predict the **triggering front** (i.e. the farthest distance of the microseisimity at time *t*).
 Our work is similar to [Andrade (2021)](https://library.seg.org/doi/abs/10.1190/geo2021-0094.1).
 The difference is we want to apply LSTM to predict this time-series problem.

+The main procedure to solve this problem is listed as follows:
+> 1. Data preparation:
+> 2.